corpora-plugins/tesseract/README.md

 Because Tesseract models can be large, no default models are included with the plugin.
 Also, in order to keep track of the fonts for OCR/training purposes, the `TesseractLanguageModel` content type must be defined.
 The best way to both define the `TesseractLanguageModel` content type and also download models for most languages is to run the `Register Tesseract Language Models` task.
-This can be done by going to the `Admin` tab of a corpus page and clicking `Run Job.` When you check the `Download Existing Language Models?` checkbox before launching the job, it will ensure that the language models in this Git repository are downloaded and installed: https://github.com/tesseract-ocr/tessdata_best
+This can be done by going to the `Admin` tab of a corpus page and clicking `Run Job.` When you leave `Yes` selected for the
+`Download Existing Language Models?` parameter before launching the job, it will ensure that the language models in this Git repository are downloaded and installed: https://github.com/tesseract-ocr/tessdata_best

 ## Configuration for Font Training